serversideup/spin-site/content/en/index.md

 <list :items="features"></list>

-Inspired by [Chris Fidao](https://twitter.com/fideloper) and [Laravel Sail](https://laravel.com/docs/8.x/sail), Spin aims to speed up and simplify the management of development environments -- no matter which language you're developing in.
+Inspired by [Chris Fidao](https://twitter.com/fideloper) and [Laravel Sail](https://laravel.com/docs/8.x/sail), Spin aims to speed up and simplify the management of development environments -- no matter which language or operating system you're developing with.

 ## Improve the development experience